jackrabbithanna/gnollama/README.md

 3. Enter `https://github.com/jackrabbithanna/gnollama.git` in the field **Repository URL**
 4. Click the **Clone Project** button
 5. Click the **Run** button to start building application

+## TODO

+Add Ollama API endpoint /api/chat tab type and support passing previous messages Support image uploads and pass with the API calls Support saving chats between sessions and a list of chats in a sidebar.
+UI Multi-lingual translations

 ## License